 Little Asma from Mardan was another angel who lost her life in a similar manner.

 Consequently, there were many conversations regarding the matter at hand.

 Who do you think is responsible for Zainab?#JusticeForZainab

-Moreover, other cases were highlighted on social media platforms.
+Moreover, other cases about these children of Pakistan were highlighted on social media platforms.

 So girl Eman Fatima was also killed the way zainab was killed.
 The killer was apparently killed by police according to the police reports.
 Today we find out the killer is alive(according to Shahbaz shareef).
 Since DNA found on Eman and Zainab is same.
 Who was killed earlier then?

 I recall, very clearly, that there was a boy in Faisalabad, a girl in Sargodha, and another in Bhalwal.
 All found raped and murdered on the same day this news broke.
 Probably others that slipped my mind.